 In 2020 when the COVID pandemic hit, the EUR had interest rates at 0%.
 It was risk-off and USD rates were 1.75%.
 USD was trending up (EUR/USD dropping) until the pandemic hit, and then “Bam”, the EUR skyrocketed against the USD.
 Anyone who was long the USD (short EURUSD) for the interest needed out, and fast!

-The USD dropped rates to 0.25% and now there is basically no interest rate differential and the price comes crashing back down.
+The USD dropped rates to 0.25% which meant there was basically no interest rate differential and the price came crashing back down.

-After that the countries haven’t touched their interest rates, so the exchange rate is being driven by other factors (and always is).
+After that, the countries didn’t touch their interest rates (until 2022), so the exchange rate was being driven primarily by other factors.

 As a general guide, not necessarily related to the carry trade, in times of panic money flows into the JPY, CHF, and USD from the AUD, NZD, GBP, and CAD.
 This is often only temporary though, and there may be hard reversals back the other way depending on how long the panic lasts and how long people want to stay in “safe” currencies.

 The EUR is a wildcard, and will depend on whether it has higher or lower interest rates.
 If it has lower rates than most, it will typically act as a safe haven.
-If its rate is high, money will tend to flow out of it when panic hits.
+If its rate is high, money will tend to flow out of it when panic hits into currencies like JPY and CHF, or possibly USD.

 The carry trade tends to magnify these tendencies.